 ADLIB is a recruitment agency with purpose.
 Since becoming B Corp, ADLIB has transformed into 100% employee-owned business.
 ‘Gifting share options for all employees with a clear route to realisation created a trust board and employee council with direct input to ensure the business values are upheld at all times.’

-Nick Dean, CEO of ADLIB, also shares that they have turned MotherBoard, a not-for-profit community initiative to create change for mums working in the tech industry, to an impact-based business model that supports employers to better understand the impact of female reproductive health in the workplace, from menstruation to menopause.
-Through paid consultancy and insight, we will sponsor the training of female refugees into the tech industry and provide career long support for their employers.
+Nick Dean, CEO of ADLIB, shares they have turned MotherBoard, into an impact-based business model.
+It supports employers in understanding female reproductive health in the workplace, from menstruation to menopause.
+Through paid consultancy and insight, they sponsor the training of female refugees in the tech industry.
+They also provide career-long support for their employers.

-As for advice for other businesses on their way to B Corp, Nick has shared some key advice: ‘Be accountable, publish an annual impact report and commit to achieving the advancements you set out.’
+Nick offers advice for other businesses on their way to B Corp.
+He suggests being accountable, publishing an annual impact report, and committing to achieving set advancements.

-Newly certified B Corp POINT3 Wellbeing is an employee wellbeing company empowering people in the workplace to think, feel and behave to their fullest potential.
+Newly certified B Corp POINT3 Wellbeing is an employee wellbeing company.
+They empower people to think, feel, and behave to their fullest potential.
 Co-Founder, Siôn Stansfield shares with us some of the key changes they have made since becoming certified:

 Advice from POINT3 Wellbeing to others: ‘Be curious – what are your blind spots when it comes to being a better business for your people and planet.
 Don’t be afraid of small steps – Commit to constantly making small and sustainable changes – over time these add up to a big positive impact.
 Listen to your people and partners – and be inspired by their ideas for supporting your community.
 And ask yourself – What’s the impact of this decision?
 Am I making it for the right reasons?
 Whilst profit keeps businesses afloat, we need to hold ourselves accountable to our purpose and the planet.’